marijnalta/dt/README.md

 - The content of this directory will be displayed in your browser.
 Open the .ipynb file.
 - Run the parts of code (especially the first bit, because it reads the .txt log at the top).

-Only works with dutch whatsapp chat logs.
+Only works with dutch whatsapp chat logs yet.